 Guests have the best of all worlds with private beach entrances, luxury rooftop terraces overlooking the sea for breakfast or dinner, and access to the sauna and heated pool perfect for lounging and suntanning.
 Not only is La Perouse one of the best hotels in Nice but perhaps in all the French Riviera.

+If you’re considering Europe summer travel few places are as exciting and romantic as Cannes.
 Built during the Roaring ’20s in Art deco style, this award-winning luxury hotel sits close to the most glamorous event location in all the world, the Cannes Film Festival.
 Not only do visitors come for the events, but they stay for the gorgeous views and fun activities.
 In addition, guests have beach access to the Mediterranean Sea below while staying at one of the best hotels in Cannes.

 In addition, we can also help you plan the perfect outing.
 Take in the views of the coastline from a private yacht, enjoy a scuba excursion to the Cannes Underwater Eco-Museum, try your hand at a pottery workshop, or enjoy a trip through the nearby vineyards.